igorkulman/lunchbuddy-bot/README.md

 ### Installation

-Lunchbuddy is a regular Node.js app (although it does not use left-pad :), so just do `npm install` and `node index.js` and the bot will start and connect to Slack (if configured properly).
+Lunchbuddy is a regular Node.js app (although it does not use left-pad :), so just do `npm install` and `npm start` and the bot will start and connect to Slack (if configured properly).

 ### Usage